Bimbalacom/Mobile/README.md

 5. Open a Pull Request

 <!-- RELEASE PLAN OF THE WEBSITE-->
-## Release plan of the website
+## Release plan

-- There isn't an official plan for now.
-We will keep an eye on everything and update it as much as possible.
+- Depending on the feature requests.

 <!-- LICENSE -->
 ## License